netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/appfwprofile_module.rst

-      CLI users: To enable one or more actions, type "set appfw profile -PostBodyLimitAction block" followed by the other actions to be enabled.
+      CLI users: To enable one or more actions, type "set appfw profile -PostBodyLimitAction \ :literal:`block`\ " followed by the other actions to be enabled.

       .. rst-class:: ansible-option-line